-In order to access the PDV Offset, an applicant must obtain a certificate from the Minister for the Arts (the Minister).
+In order to access the PDV Offset, an applicant must obtain a certificate from the Minister for the Arts (the Minister) or the Minister's delegate.
+A certificate will be issued by the Minister, or the Minister's delegate, where a production meets the relevant requirements set out in Division 376 of the ITAA97.
+The Minister, or the Minister's delegate, will also formally determine a production's QAPE and record the QAPE amount on the certificate.
 These guidelines outline the required processes for obtaining a certificate.

-A certificate will be issued by the Minister where a production meets the relevant requirements set out in Division 376 of the ITAA97.
-The Minister will also formally determine a production's QAPE and record the QAPE amount on the certificate.

 Where a certificate is issued, the applicant company is able to claim the offset in its income tax return for the relevant income year.
 The relevant year for the PDV Offset is the year in which QAPE in relation to PDV production ceased being incurred.